Yahia233/Java-Programming/README.md

 This repository includes my solutions to Java programming course.
-You find more information about the course via the following link >>> https://java-programming.mooc.fi/
+You can find more information about the course via the following link >>> https://java-programming.mooc.fi/